All Episodes

 So what we have now is price fixing in the mortgage industry.

-They've already bollocks this once or twice with Fannie Mae and Freddie Mac.
+They've already bollocksed this once or twice with Fami Mae and Freddie Mac.

 No.

-We're gonna have the Treasury Zar fixed prices now.
+We're going to have the Treasury Czar fix prices now.

-Central planning, that's what I'm gonna start calling the federal government.
+That's what I'm going to start calling the federal government.

 Because that's what's happening here, my good friends.

-Central planning says that four and a half percent mortgage rates are good for America.
+Central planning says that 4.5% mortgage rates are good for America.

-Now, if Central Planning says that four and a half percent mortgage rates are good for America, and they're probably either today or tomorrow gonna say that twenty-five billion dollars is a good bailout number for the big three automakers, uh that at where where is central planning gonna stop?
+Now, if central planning says that 4.5% mortgage rates are good for America, and they're probably either today or tomorrow going to say that $25 billion is a good bailout number for the big three automakers, where is central planning going to stop?

-Uh central planning gonna require Americans to submit term papers saying how they will save money and that our next car will get 30 miles per gallon and will be made by UAW workers if they get the four and a half percent mortgage?
+Central planning going to require Americans to submit term papers saying how they will save money and that their next car will get 30 miles per gallon and will be made by UAW workers if they get the 4.5% mortgage?

-Is central planning gonna say, okay, you want a four and a half percent mortgage, you must sign an agreement that man-made global warming is killing us, and that a tax on carbon will save the planet, and that you will eagerly pay it.
+You must sign an agreement that man-made global warming is killing us and that a tax on carbon will save the planet and that you will eagerly pay it in exchange for your 4.5% mortgage.

-Is central planning gonna say you must sign an agreement on tax increases who makes anything uh any more than you do?
+Is central planning going to say you must sign an agreement on tax increases who makes anything any more than you do?

 Is central planning going to say, you must sign an agreement that you will vote for and support socialized medicine in exchange for your 4.5% mortgage?